MicrosoftDocs/biztalk-docs/his/core/how-to-retrieve-data2.md

 # How to Retrieve Data
 Creating connection string information requires that you create an object that is derived from the `IConnectionString` class, such as `DB2OdbcConnectionString` or `DB2OleDbConnectionString`.
 After you create the string, you can save, modify, or retrieve information from it by using the associated properties.

-### To retrieve and modify connection string information
+## Retrieve and modify connection string information

 1. Create a new connection string by calling the specific type of connection string constructor, using the file path of the .udl file that contains the specified connection string.